🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 Silence Is Interpreted as Certainty

-When information is missing, the system does not pause.
-It proceeds.
+When information is missing, the system proceeds.

 Unstated knowledge is treated as known.